ouyangzhaode/keep_airpod_alive/README.md

 # keep_airpod_alive
-## Issue: In Windows, Airpod will have a 2-3 second delay after not playing sound for a while.
+## Issue: In Windows, Airpod will have a 2-3 second delay after not playing sound for 30 seconds.
 ##
-## Solution: Play a sound after a period of time.
+## Solution: Let windows play a sound after a period of time to prevent Airpod from sleeing.
 ##
 ## How to use:
 ### 1. Meke sure installed python environment